mitra42/webForth/docs/Memory Handling.md

 The memory map follows the concepts of the traditional & eForth model as defined on page 27 of eForth Zen, Note that page 27 doesn't quite match the supplied code on page 26!
-The code that defines these is well commented inline.
+The code that defines this is well commented inline.
-In Javascript, its in a pair of UintXXarray structures.
-In C, its a pair of arrays.
+In Javascript, it is in a pair of UintXXarray structures.
+In C, it is a pair of arrays.

 ## Epromability
 One challenge with eForth is that it puts data and code in the same space,